MitchellShiell/Outreach/tutorial-scripts/dms-data-upload.md

 </br>

 ***

+Before moving foward lets see how this step works using our swagger UI

 ***To Create a Study Using Swagger UI we will need to go to the Song API's Swagger UI:***